pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 the package's source files are immediately available in the installed version.

 :::{important}
-Do not forget to rerun the editable install every time after you recreated your Python environment.
+Do not forget to rerun the editable install every time after you recreate your Python environment.
 :::